What is Heartworm in dogs & a step-by-step guide to prevent it.

 What do you need to do to prevent heartworm in dogs?

 What are the side effects of Heartworm medication for dogs?

 Why is all this detail NOT provided by the American Heartworm Society?

 Note that heartworm medications are insecticides that kill only the larvae and not the heartworm.
+In some cases now, some medications can kill the L5 stage.
 The treatment for heartworm is different.
 We however prefer using the following natural approaches to prevent heartworm disease:

-- Talk to your holistic vet about homeopathic treatments or heartworm medications which do not include unnecessary dewormers.
+- Talk to your holistic vet about homeopathic treatments or heartworm medications which do not include unnecessary dewormers for dogs.